babalooski/PNowHUD/README.md

 ## Features
 - Observes player actions in real time
-- Lays the groundwork for tracking poker statistics (VPIP, PFR, 3-bet)
+- Lays the groundwork for tracking poker statistics (VPIP, PFR)

 ## Setup
 1. Clone or download this repository.